rogupt305/Rohan_BluestampPortfolio/index.md

 ### Challenges:
 While constructing this project, I ran into one main challenge - due to the board's highly compact design, it was difficult to solder the wires without accidentally creating a connection between two of them, which could cause a short circuit.
 I ran into this issue a few times.
 To resolve the problem, I simply re-heated the solder with a hot iron, and then meticulously guided the solder back into place.

+### Next Steps:
+After this milestone, I got ready to work on my main project.

 # Schematics